-Some of my science fiction readers asked: “Could a Walk-In be an ET?”
+Some of my science fiction readers asked: “Could a Walk-In be an Extraterrestrials?”

 In recent summer blog posts, we have explored the realm of Walk-Ins.
 Since little has developed concerning the topic over the past three decades, I re-read Ruth Montgomery’s 1979 book, Strangers Among Us.
 She was a pioneer in the research aimed at discovering more about Walk-Ins.

 Montgomery credits her writing with what she calls her unseen friends, her guides.
 Upon being told of an Extraterrestrial encounter, she asked her guides about the beings from space and if they were different from Walk-Ins.

 Before, I report what her guides told her, here is the background on the UFO sighting.

 - The sighting was reported by Dick and Helen Byrd.
 Dick was the namesake nephew of Admiral Richard Evelyn Bird—naval officer, explorer, aviator, and organizer of polar logistics.
 The younger Byrd’s roots go back to one of Virginia’s most illustrious and aristocratic families in American History.
 His father was U.S. Senator, Harry Flood Byrd.
 Montgomery said she offered this background to establish credibility.

 - Dick and Helen Byrd were coming home from the theatre one summer night in 1951 when, about 1,600 feet in front of them, a circular object surrounded by a flaming gaseous substance settled down and landed.
 They took cover by a road-side cafe that was closed for the night.

 - They did not report the incident due to his father’s position as a senator.
 But the next summer, Helen narrated the encounter to the Admiral, who—Helen told Montgomery—was fascinated.
 The Admiral’s reaction and lack of surprise led Helen to believe it was some sort of experimental air force activity.